tatiananantes/skills-workshops/how_databases_work/domain_modeling_a_library_using_crc_cards/README.md

 As a librarian
 So I know who can borrow books
-I want to se a list of members names
+I want to see a list of members names

 As a librarian
 So I can track where books are